-1In Kenya, for instance, government schools account for 90.2% of gross primary enrollment.
+&lt;sup>1In Kenya, for instance, government schools account for 90.2% of gross primary enrollment.
 Furthermore, as of 2005 the Ministry's budget for primary education totalled \$731 million (Otieno and Colclough 2009), compared to \$4 million in international aid for education routed through NGOs in 2009 (OECD 2012).

-2We examined 31 studies which measure the impact of education interventions on learning outcomes in developing countries, roughly half of which cite significant government involvement in project implementation.
-Trials involving governments tend to focus on increasing inputs: governments have been directly involved in evaluations of the learning impacts of conditional cash transfer programs in Ecuador (Paxson and Schady 2007), Malawi (Baird, McIntosh and Özler 2010), and Nicaragua (Macours, Schady and Vakis 2011).
-Other studies have evaluated government programs involving school meals (Kazianga, de Walque and Alderman 2009), use of ICT in the classroom in Chile (Rosas, Nussbaum, Cumsille, Marianov, Correa, Flores, Grau, Lagos, Lopez, Lopez, Rodriguez and Salinas 2003) and Colombia (Barrera-Osorio and Linden 2009), provision of eye-glasses in China (Glewwe, Park and Zhao 2011), and school construction in Afghanistan (Burde and Linden 2010) and reforms to local school management in Madagascar (Glewwe and Maïga 2011).
+&lt;sup>2We examined 31 studies which measure the impact of education interventions on learning

+At the school level, the experiment presented here replicates one of the most extensively tested, successful interventions to raise student learning in primary schools: the provision of contract teachers.
+Banerjee et al. (2007) present results from a randomized evaluation showing that an NGO program in urban India hiring young women to tutor lagging students in grades 3 and 4 led to a 0.28 standard deviation increase in tests scores.
+Muralidharan and Sundararaman (2010) evaluate a state-wide program in Andhra Pradesh, finding that hiring an extra contract teacher leads to an increase in test scores of 0.15 and 0.13 standard deviations on math and language tests.
+In both cases, the additional teachers lead to significant learning gains despite salary costs that are a small fraction of outcomes in developing countries, roughly half of which cite significant government involvement in project implementation.
+Trials involving governments tend to focus on increasing inputs: governments have been directly involved in evaluations of the learning impacts of conditional cash transfer programs in Ecuador (Paxson and Schady 2007), Malawi (Baird, McIntosh and Özler 2011), and Nicaragua (Macours, Schady and Vakis 2011).
+Other studies have evaluated government programs involving school meals (Kazianga, de Walque and Alderman 2009), use of ICT in the classroom in Chile (Rosas, Nussbaum, Cumsille, Marianov, Correa, Flores, Grau, Lagos, Lopez, Lopez, Rodriguez and Salinas 2003) and Colombia (Barrera-Osorio and Linden 2009), provision of eye-glasses in China (Glewwe, Park and Zhao 2012), school construction in Afghanistan (Burde and Linden 2012) and reforms to local school management in Madagascar (Glewwe and Maïga 2011).

-3In India, RCTs have examined NGO programs to encourage parental involvement in schools (Pandey, Goyal and Sundararaman 2008, Banerjee, Banerji, Duflo, Glennerster, and Khemani 2010), changes to the English and reading curriculum (He, Linden and MacLeod 2008, He, Linden and MacLeod 2009), use of information technology in the classroom (Linden, Banerjee and Duflo 2003, Inamdar 2004, Linden 2008), teacher performance pay (Muralidharan and Sundararaman 2011), student and parent incentives (Berry 2011), cameras in schools to discourage teacher absenteeism (Duflo, Hanna and Ryan 2010), and as discussed below, contract teachers or tutors (Banerjee, Cole, Duflo and Linden 2007, Muralidharan and Sundararaman 2010).
+In India, RCTs have examined NGO programs to encourage parental involvement in schools (Pandey, Goyal and Sundararaman 2008, Banerjee, Banerji, Duflo, Glennerster, and Khemani 2010), changes to the English and reading curriculum (He, Linden and MacLeod 2008, He, Linden and MacLeod 2009), use of information technology in the classroom (Linden, Banerjee and Duflo 2003, Inamdar 2004, Linden 2008), teacher performance pay (Muralidharan and Sundararaman 2011), student and parent incentives (Berry 2011), cameras in schools to discourage teacher absenteeism (Duflo, Hanna and Ryan 2012b), and as discussed below, contract teachers or tutors (Banerjee, Cole, Duflo and Linden 2007, Muralidharan and Sundararaman 2010).
 Similarly in Kenya, NGO pilot programs have examined the impact of contract teachers and tracking students (Duflo, Dupas and Kremer 2011), teacher incentives (Glewwe, Ilias and Kremer 2010), student incentives (Kremer, Miguel and Thornton 2009), physical school inputs (Kremer, Moulin and Namunyu 2003, Glewwe, Kremer, Moulin and Zitzewitz 2004, Glewwe, Kremer and Moulin 2009), and school meals (Vermeersch and Kremer 2005), while in Uganda Barr, Mugisha, Serneels and Zeitlin (2011) report on an RCT of an NGO program to facilitate community monitoring of schools.
-Notable exceptions to this pattern of government evaluations focusing on increased inputs that we are aware of include the evaluation of World Bank-financed school management reform program in Madagascar cited above (Glewwe and Maïga 2011).
+Notable exceptions to this pattern of government evaluations focusing on increased inputs that we are aware of include the evaluation of a World Bank-financed school management reform program in Madagascar cited above (Glewwe and Maïga 2011).